isaacrankin/launch/README.md

 Before starting, be sure to check you have all the dependencies installed.

-1. Open the "dev" directory in your terminal
+1. Open the "src" directory in your terminal

-	cd dev
+	cd src

 2. Install JS dependencies: